wttech/cogboard/cogboard-webapp/src/components/widgets/types/LogViewerWidget/LogsViewer.md

 ### Logs

-Virtuoso is used to virtualize list.
+Virtuoso is used to virtualize the list.

 ### Highlighting